agcomphr25/EPOCH-v83/replit.md

 EPOCH v8 is a comprehensive Manufacturing ERP system designed for small manufacturing companies specializing in customizable products.
 It aims to streamline operations, enhance efficiency, and improve scalability by providing end-to-end order management, inventory tracking, employee portal functionality, and quality control workflows.
 The project's vision is to become the leading ERP solution for small-to-medium customizable product manufacturers.
 It is a full-stack TypeScript application with a React frontend and Express backend, featuring Progressive Web App (PWA) capabilities for deployment to web and mobile platforms via Capacitor.

 ## Recent Changes
-**October 13, 2025 - Barcode Label Positioning Update**
-- **Avery 5160 Label Adjustment**: Moved barcode labels down 0.5 inch on the page by adjusting top margin from 0.5in to 1.0in for better alignment with Avery label sheets

 **October 13, 2025 - OEM Priority Clarification & Material-Based Colors**
 - **Clarified OEM Priority Settings**: OEM priority settings are ONLY for Purchase Orders (items with `poId` or `productionOrderId`), NOT for regular production orders.
 This prevents confusion between:
   - **Purchase Orders (OEM Priority)**: Items from purchase orders with GREEN BORDERS and "PO" badge for priority indication